Plan your next visit to Grant's Farm on a Tuesday, the attraction's least busy day of the week.

 Missouri Botanical Garden The early bird gets the crowd at Missouri Botanical Garden.
 Afternoons between 3-5 p.m. are often the quietest times to visit the Garden.
 The heaviest crowds are before noon on Wednesdays and Saturdays when St. Louis City and County residents enjoy free admission.
 Of course as the flowers bloom, so, too, do the visitors.
 Even in the winter months, several indoor gardens offer respite from the grayness of winter.

 The Butterfly House The Butterfly House in Chesterfield is also a great place to visit in the afternoon when crowds thin out.
 August and September are great months to visit prior to the start of school field trips.
-Admission is free in the morning on the first Tuesday of every month for St. Louis City and County visitors and crowds are heavy with no strollers allowed inside.
+Admission is free in the morning on the first Tuesday of every month for St. Louis City and County visitors and crowds are heavy.
+Note that strollers are not allowed inside the conservatory.

 Six Flags St. Louis For more ride time with less wait, plan a visit to Six Flags St. Louis in September.
 When planning a summer trip, visit on a weekday, when lines tend to be shorter, start your visit with attractions that are furthest from the park entrance, and visit popular attractions early in the morning or after 5 p.m.
 Purchasing The Flash Pass is another great way to avoid lines.